AugurProject/augur-walkthrough/portfolio.md

 ### Initial Reporters (i.e. reporters other than the designated reporter)

-- [ ] [10832](https://app.clubhouse.io/augur/story/10832/unclaimedrepearned-has-balance-getreportingfee-when-it-should-be-0) Verify initial reporter can claim correct amount of REP for reporting in fee window
+- [ ] ~~[10832](https://app.clubhouse.io/augur/story/10832/unclaimedrepearned-has-balance-getreportingfee-when-it-should-be-0)~~ Verify initial reporter can claim correct amount of REP for reporting in fee window
-- [ ] [10842](https://app.clubhouse.io/augur/story/10842/unclaimedeth-has-incorrect-balance-for-initial-reporter-when-there-was-no-dispute)Verify initial reporter can claim correct amount of ETH from trading fees for reporting in fee window
+- [ ] ~~[10842](https://app.clubhouse.io/augur/story/10842/unclaimedeth-has-incorrect-balance-for-initial-reporter-when-there-was-no-dispute)~~ Verify initial reporter can claim correct amount of ETH from trading fees for reporting in fee window
 - [x] Verify initial reporter can reclaim REP on finalized markets where their outcome won
 - [x] Verify initial reporter can't reclaim REP on finalized markets where their outcome lost
 - [x] Verify initial reporter can claim ETH from trading fees when reporting on failed outcome